• COMING SOON

 • University of Houston

-A native of Los Angeles, his academic and professional pursuits have taken him across the globe, including time at Moscow State University in Russia and Beijing University in China.
+A native of Los Angeles, his academic and professional pursuits have taken him across the globe, including time at St Petersburg State University in Russia and Beijing University in China.

-In later years, Dr. Barton expanded his perspective on healing by becoming an ordained Orthodox rabbi, graduating from a Brooklyn yeshiva under Rabbi Chaim Finkelstein.
-The years of intense study required for ordination—demanding mastery of complex legal, ethical, and spiritual texts—proved a challenge.
-This uncommon combination of medical expertise and rabbinical scholarship informs his approach to care, recognizing that true healing sometimes extends beyond medication or physical interventions to address deeper dimensions of health.
+In later years, Dr. Barton expanded his perspective on healing by becoming an ordained Orthodox rabbi, graduating from an ultra-Orthodox Brooklyn yeshiva under Rabbi Chaim Finkelstein and Rabbi Shlomo Chaim Kessler.
+After years of intense study required for ordination—demanding mastery of complex legal, ethical, and spiritual texts—he was awarded the rank of יורה יורה, one of the highest levels of qualification for a rabbi to make authoritative decisions on Jewish law.
+He current plan is to master ancient Jewish texts and then persue a masters degree in Jewish medical ethics from Yeshiva University in New York.
+An interesting turn of events, as he had been raised without traditional Jewish education and lived as a happy secular Jew until his 40s, when he decided he wanted his children to experience the world with greatest possible depth.
+This uncommon combination of medical expertise and rabbinical scholarship informs his approach to care, recognizing that true healing sometimes extends beyond medication or physical intervention to address deeper dimensions of health.

 Previous